nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Refer to our [Getting Started](#3-getting-started) guide to learn how to setup Gim.
 * Refer to our [GUI Orientation](#4-gui-orientation) to better orientate yourself around the GUI.
 * Refer to our [Commands](#5-commands) section to learn in detail the different features and commands available in Gim.
-* Refer to our [Tips and Tricks](#6-tips-and-tricks) for some tips and tricks specific to Gim.
-* Refer to our [FAQ](#7-faq) to read common queries that new users may have.
+* Refer to our [FAQ](#6-faq) to read common queries that new users may have.
-* Refer to our [Command Summary](#8-command-summary) to have a quick overview of the different commands and their respective formats.
+* Refer to our [Command Summary](#7-command-summary) to have a quick overview of the different commands and their respective formats.
-* Refer to our [Glossary of Terminologies](#9-glossary-of-terminologies) to learn key terms that are used in this User Guide.
+* Refer to our [Glossary of Terminologies](#8-glossary-of-terminologies) to learn key terms that are used in this User Guide.

 ### 2.1 Useful Notations
 While exploring Gim's features with this user guide, do take note of these symbols used in the user guide and what they represent.